KTiago/cshash/README.md

 # CSHash
 ## Certificate Structure Hash library and command line tool in Go.

+Certificate Structure Hash (CSHash) is an algorithm to fingerprint the structure of X.509 (TLS) certificates.
+This repository contains both the source code to use CSHash as command line tool or as a go library.

-CSHash is a unique value computed from the structure of a given X.509 (TLS) certificates.
-This can be used to identify different certificates generated using the same libraries or scripts, since such certificates tend to have similar structures but different contents.
+It can be used to identify different certificates generated using the same libraries or scripts, since such certificates tend to have similar structures but different contents.
+The main use-case that we developed CSHash for is to fingerprint malicious certificates.

-A CSHash is computed in two steps.
-First, the ASN.1 structure of the certificate is extracted in the form of a JSON-like string.
-Then, the md5 hash is computed over the string to produce easily shareable, fixed-length values.
+The CSHash algorithm takes a raw certificate as input in DER or PEM (base64 encoded DER) format and deterministically produces a 128-bit digest that is unique to the certificate structure.
+The algorithm parses the certificate and maps it to a JSON-like string that captures the certificate structure but abstracts away the contents.
+Then, an md5 hash is computed over that string to produce a fixed-length output.
 ## Building
 The following command requires the `$GOPATH` environment variable to be set.
 It will download the package to your workspace.
 ```